JoshuaAshley/easy-a-client/README.md

 ### Part 2 Features

 - **Single Sign on**: Users can use the single sign on feature with Google Authentication and it will retrieve the vital information from your profile to update your profile settings.
-- **Study Home Page**: Users can view all their questions papers that they have work to do till the due date.
+- **Study Home Page**: Users can view all their questions papers that they are currently active till the their due date.
 - **Academic Event Chalender**: Users can track all upcoming due dates that they have set.
 - **Create Study Papers**: Users can create a new questions paper where they can enter the name, description, due date and upload a pdf of the paper.
 - **View Study Papers and PDF Viewer**: User can view their created Study Papers along with their PDF paper they uploaded.